 This course is designed to provide students with projects for the enhancement of their coursework in creative writing.
 Students, in consultation with the instructor on the design, implementation, and evaluation of the project, will gain practical skills in editing a literary journal (online and in print), running a writing group, planning and facilitating literary events, or other similar projects.

-Note about time commitment for this course: Students are expected to spend 6 hours per week per credit on work stipulated in project proposal, i.e. 1 credit = 6 hrs./wk., 2 credits = 12 hrs./wk., 3 credits = 18 hrs./wk.
+Prerequisite(s): ENG 102 or permission of instructor Note: Note about time commitment for this course: Students are expected to spend 6 hours per week per credit on work stipulated in project proposal, i.e. 1 credit = 6 hrs./wk., 2 credits = 12 hrs./ wk., 3 credits = 18 hrs./ wk.